Arc travel time and path choice model estimation subsumed: Related Work

-\cite{Bertsimas2019travel} formulate the estimation problem as a mixed-integer program whose objective is to minimize MSLE between travel times of shortest paths (i.e., predicted travel times) and observed travel times.
-We refer to this mixed-integer program as BDJM model (from the first letter of each contributing author's name).
-The objective also has a regularization term which we describe in more detail below.
-The BDJM model has two sets of variables: Binary variables to select the shortest path between each OD pair and a set of continuous variables corresponding to arc and path travel times.
-Linear (including big-M) constraints ensure that, for each OD pair, the travel time of the shortest path is the sum of its arc travel times and is shorter than all other paths.

-The regularization term plays an important role in this formulation. \cite{Bertsimas2019travel} define the regularization for the 3-tuple $(i, j, k)$ such that $(i, j)$ and $(j, k)$ are arcs as
+The resulting estimation problem is undetermined by nature as the travel time of arcs not included in any shortest path is only bounded from below.
+Hence, regularization may play an important role. \citet{bertsimas2019travel} define the regularization on the sequence of arcs $(i,j)$ and $(j, k)$,

-where $\arctt_{ij}$ and $\arcll_{ij}$ are, respectively, the length and the travel time of the arc $(i,j)\in A$.
-The regularization for the whole problem is the sum of the regularization for all 3-tuples like $(i, j, k)$.
-This term introduces a notion of smooth solutions, which helps to navigate the undetermined solution space, obtain more realistic solutions, and mitigate the risk of overfitting.
+where $\arctt_{ij}$ and $\arcll_{ij}$ are, respectively, the travel time and the length of arc $(i,j)\in A$.
+The regularization for the problem is the sum of the regularization for all consecutive arcs.
+The intuition is that the speeds on any two adjacent arcs should not be drastically different.

-Since this program is hard to solve, they first relax some of the constraints related to the shortest paths and use a decomposition scheme where they iteratively solve the program on the real and binary variables until convergence.
-We call this the BDJM method.